The Super Mario Bros. Super Show!: Home media

 From 1989 to 1990, Kids Klassics (with the sponsorship of Nesquik) released episodes of the series on VHS.
 Starting in 1991, Kids Klassics' parent company GoodTimes Entertainment continued releasing episodes on VHS up through 1993.
-These 1989 releases are noted for being to only releases to contain the original song covers.
+These 1989 releases are noted for being the only releases to contain the original song covers.

 In 1994, Buena Vista Home Video under their DIC Toon-Time Video label released the VHS Super Mario Bros.
 Super Christmas Adventures!, which contained the animated segment "Koopa Klaus" and the live-action segment "Santa Claus is Coming to Flatbush" alongside the Super Mario World episode "The Night Before Cave Christmas".

-In 2002, Lions Gate Home Entertainment released a DVD titled Mario's Greatest Movie Moments, which contained 6 episodes as well as two episodes of The Legend of Zelda.
-The VHS versions of the DVD, Mario's Monster Madness and Action Adventures, includes the same episodes (3 per tape, alongside 1 Zelda episode).
+In 2002, Lions Gate Home Entertainment released a DVD titled Mario's Greatest Movie Moments, which contained six episodes as well as two episodes of The Legend of Zelda.
+The VHS versions of the DVD, Mario's Monster Madness and Action Adventures, include the same episodes (three per tape, alongside one Zelda episode).
 None of those releases contained any live-action segments.

-In 2004, Sterling Entertainment released Mario Mania on DVD which contained the first week's episodes, consisting of 4 Mario segments and a Legend of Zelda episode.
+In 2004, Sterling Entertainment released Mario Mania on DVD which contained the first week's episodes, consisting of four Mario segments and a Legend of Zelda episode.
 This release however featured the live-action segments and could also be watched on their own.
 A Question-and-answer with DIC CEO Andy Heyward was also included.
-Another DVD which consisted of 5 episodes: Mario's Movie Madness was released by Sterling in 2005, but removed the live-action segments.
+Another DVD which consisted of five episodes, Mario's Movie Madness, was released by Sterling in 2005, but removed the live-action segments.

 In 2006, Shout!
 Factory and Sony BMG Music Entertainment released the series on two 4-disc DVD sets.

-These two sets were discontinued in 2012 after Shout!'s deal with Cookie Jar Entertainment expired.
+These two sets were discontinued in 2012 after Shout!'s deal with Cookie Jar Group expired.

 From 2007 to 2009, NCircle Entertainment released several DVD sets of the series.
 The prints used on these releases were taken from the Shout!
 Factory boxsets.

 NCircle re-released the complete sets in 2012 with the same extras as the Shout!
 Factory sets, but with the live-action segments removed and "On Her Majesty's Sewer Service" excluded.
-These releases have the DiC logo replaced with the then-current Cooke Jar logo.
+These releases have the DIC logo replaced with the then-current Cookie Jar logo.

 In July 2012, the show was added to Netflix as a part of their instant streaming library.
-The show was later removed from the service on May 22, 2021.
+The show was later removed from the service in May 2021.

 As of 2020, the series can be purchased digitally to own on VUDU, which is owned by Fandango Media.

-UK Home Media history
+UK home media history

 From 1991 to 1993, Abbey Home Entertainment Distribution released six videos of the "Super Mario Bros.
 Super Show" with only the animated segmented episodes, the animated segmented intro and the live-action segment of "Do the Mario" in the closing credits.

-Maximum Entertainment (Under license from Fox Kids Europe/Jetix Europe) released 4 DVD sets of the series from 2004 to 2007.
+Maximum Entertainment (under license from Fox Kids Europe/Jetix Europe) released 4 DVD sets of the series from 2004 to 2007.
 The first and fourth sets contained 6 episodes, the second contained 5 and the third set contained 3 episodes.